Jomprate/BehavioralPatternsSolution/README.md

 Copy code
 cd CommandPatternApp
-Run the application to see commands being executed and undone.
+Run the application to observe commands being executed and undone.
 📣 Observer Pattern
-The Observer Pattern defines a one-to-many dependency between objects.
-When one object (the subject) changes state, it automatically notifies and updates all its dependents (observers).
+The Observer Pattern defines a one-to-many dependency between objects so that when one object (the subject) changes state, all its dependents (observers) are notified and updated automatically.
 This pattern is ideal for implementing event-driven architectures.

 🔨 Implementation Details
-In this implementation, AnnouncementChannel acts as the subject, which maintains a list of observers (e.g., StudentObserver).
-When an announcement is published, all registered observers are notified and can react to the update.
+In this example, AnnouncementChannel acts as the subject, maintaining a list of observers (e.g., StudentObserver).
+When an announcement is published, all registered observers are notified.

 📝 Code Example:
 csharp